 Alternatively, please visit our website for a list of which trails need which permits: https://www.taroko.gov.tw/en/Announcements/MountainPermits

 - Both Park Access Permits and Mountain Access Permits and their registrations are free of charge.
 All other areas of the park (scenic spots, scenic trails, hiking trails, mountaineering trails) are similarly free of charge.
-However, a ticket (NT$200) is required to enter Zhuilu Old Road.
+However, a ticket (NT$200) is required to enter Zhuilu Old Road (required a Park Entry Permit).
 Please consult our Fees website for more details: https://www.taroko.gov.tw/en/Announcements/Fees